ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 ## Step 7: Integrate with CI/CD <a name="cicd"></a>

 - The repo implements a rich set of functionality for setting up the environment, running unit tests, publishing the transforms to pypi, building the transforms as part of a docker image and running it with Kubeflow.
-For the purpose of this section, we will explore only a portion of the capabilities that support this initial phase of the implementation
+For the purpose of this section, we will explore only a portion of the capabilities that support this initial phase of the implementation.

-we will first copy the Makefile template from the parent folder
+We will first copy the Makefile template from the parent folder:

 ```shell
 cd data-prep-kit/transforms/universal/digest